Comment on page

 Every task of a backup or restore process is triggered and managed from here.
 This includes the creation of the directory structure and initial metadata files on the Backup Target.

 The purpose of the dmapi service is to identify which compute node is responsible for the current backup or restore task.
-To do so is the dmapi service connecting to the nova api database requesting the compute hose of a provided VM.
+To do so, the dmapi service connects to the nova API requesting the compute hose of a provided VM.

 Each datamover is responsible for the VMs running on top of its compute node.
 A datamover can not work with VMs running on a different compute node.

-The datamover is controlling the freeze and thaw of VMs as well as the actual movement of the data.
+The datamover controls the freeze and thaw of VMs as well as the actual movement of the data.

 It is recommended to verify the required permissions on the Backup Target in case of any errors during the data transfer phase or in case of any file permission errors.